|19th century Indian thuggees, colonial India. en.wikipedia.org|

 How come they remained uncaught ?
 How did they manage to evade justice for centuries?
 They never used the mafiosi method of operation ''Omerta'' (code of silence).
 Thanks to their strict adherence to secretive and highly effective Modus Operandi.
 Because they would engage in criminal activity collectively with full coordination, using code language or signs they were not caught by the public or police.

 Their modus operandi is simple and won't raise any suspicion.
-The Thuggee would befriend travellers on long journeys and join them for portions of their journey.
+The Thuggee would befriend travelers on long journeys and join them for portions of their journey.
 Feigning to be friendly, amiable and helpful, they will earn their chosen victim’s trust.
 On occasions, they would travel log distance and when the right spot is chosen, they will take the victim into the secluded wooded area with one man guarding the area for any intrusion, while the others will strangle the victim in a flash, not allowing him to shout or mumble.
 A nice and clean job, no fuss and no fumble.
 After removing the valuables - jewels, etc, victim will be buried in a suitable place far removed as if the ground is not disturbed.
 Some time they will throw the body in an abandoned well.
-Mostly killing will be done close to the caravan route so that they can individually get back to the group of travellers without raising any suspicion.
+Mostly killing will be done close to the caravan route so that they can individually get back to the group of travelers without raising any suspicion.
 Perfect time and right coordination will help them make this heinous crime free from evidences.

 Their hallmark is they never left any traces or evidences of their criminal acts, No killing by sharp instruments.no traces of blood.
 Using sharp instrument would cause pain and blood shed and a wrong move meant disaster for the gang.
-The shouting or yelling by victims would get the attention of co-travellers.
+The shouting or yelling by victims would get the attention of co-travelers.
 So, to avoid such risk to life they would execute the targeted victim only by strangulation, using a long scarf.